fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> I'm a junior on my first real job as a frontend.
+We are repurpusing software that uses good old jquery, css and html and the code is a mess.
+Now I'm alone doing this and I'm starting to feel overwhelmed with the amount of work.
+My question is: How do I know if I'm too slow or the amount of work too much?
+I've been a fan for a couple of months and I've learned a lot from you.
+Thank you!

 > Could you make a video about asking for a raise?
 How to do it the right way?

 > Great video!
 Can you make a video or answer on how such frontend developers who are purely stuck with frontend for more than say 5 years improve their technical skills ???
 Should they move to backend and learn a new language or is it possible to learn these skills by building applications in Node, which might be comparatively easy for frontend folks to move into.